Yue-Zhengyuan/Lectures/Condensed_Matter/Zero-T_Green_Function/FmRule-Time.md

 ### Fermion Loops and Minus Signs

 From the figures we see that if the arrowed lines representing Green's function form a closed loop, then the expression will get a minus sign.
 This is in general true: the expression will get $(-1)^n$, where $n$ is the number of such loops.

-Of course, these signs are absent for boson systems.
+Of course, these signs are absent for boson.

 ### Normalization and Cancellation of Disconnected Diagrams